Pueblan Cuisine in Charming Tlaxcala

-Upon arrival at Casa Carmelita, you will be enjoying a fun and festive welcome cocktail hour in which you will enjoy light appetizers, drinks and the chance to meet and greet with both fellow vacationers and your hosts.
+Upon arrival at Casa Carmelita, you will be enjoying a fun and festive welcome, with a cocktail and the chance to meet and greet with both fellow vacationers and your hosts.
 You will have your choice of soft drinks, beer, wine or the classic Mexican drink: Margaritas.
-After you have had a chance to get settled, you will enjoy a classic “Pueblan” dinner prepared by Doña Estela which will set the tone for the type of cuisine you will learn to create in more... your hands-on cooking classes during your week in Mexico.
+Time to enjoy a classic “Pueblan” dinner prepared by Doña Estela which will set the tone for the type of cuisine you will learn to create in your hands-on cooking classes during your week in Mexico.
 You will discover secrets passed down through generations that create the unique flavors of this delightful region.

 Your tour to Tlaxcala is very comprehensive.
-Not only is your transportation from Mexico City International Airport (or Puebla) to and from Tlaxcala included, but all of your meals, all drinks (including wine, cocktails and soft drinks), all of your cooking classes each day, market excursion and history tour are included in your package.
-You will visit local markets, choosing locally grown and produced ingredients for the recipes you will cook each day.
-Enjoy a delicious breakfast each morning, then roll up your sleeves to work side-by-side more... your host and culinary instructor as you prepare some of the most delicious meals found in all of Mexico.
+Your meals, drinks (including wine, cocktails and soft drinks), four cooking classes , a market excursion and a history tour are included in your package.
+Enjoy a delicious breakfast each morning, then roll up your sleeves to work side-by-side with your host and culinary instructor as you prepare some of the most delicious meals found in all of Mexico.

 Enjoy fully bilingual culinary courses that span from the Pre-Hispanic era to the present day using family recipes from the kitchen of Chef Doña Eulogia Silva Castillo.
 Doña Castillo passed her traditional Mexican recipes on to her granddaughter Señora Estela Salas Silva, who will be sharing them with you.
-Each day you will have a 2.5-hour to 3-hour class in which you will be creating a 3-course meal for both lunch and dinner.
-Aside from traditional dishes such as Almond Chicken, you will also learn recipes unique to Doña Castillo’s more... family, such as Chipotles in Conserva.
-All classes will take place in a large, home-style kitchen.
+During your stay you will discover the richness of this region’s cuisine through your participation in four, multi-course cooking classes.
+All classes are fully hands-on and last approximately three hours each.
+Each lesson recounts the region’s history, concluding with a scrumptious multi-course meal.
+Aside from traditional dishes such as Almond Chicken, you will also learn recipes unique to Doña Castillo’s family such as Chipotles in Conserva, Mole Poblano, Chiles en Nogada, along with many lesser-known exotic dishes.

-Pueblan cuisine is a mixture of four different cuisines.
-One way to get acquainted with the ingredients of the traditional dishes you will be preparing in the hands-on cooking classes is by visiting the market in Tlaxcala.
+Pueblan cuisine is a mixture of four different cuisines: Indigenous, Spanish, Persian and French.
+One way to get acquainted with the ingredients of the traditional dishes you have been preparing in the hands-on cooking classes is by visiting the market in Tlaxcala.
 This market is a typical Mexican market.
 At the market in Tlaxcala, you will find the most common ingredients for the endless varieties of today’s Mexican cuisine.
 Tomatoes, onion, cinnamon, tortillas and all varieties of chiles can be found here.
-Chiles anchos, passillas, mulattos and chipotles as well as pumpkin seeds, raisins, cloves, more... sesame seeds, almonds, tomatillos, oil, and garlic will all be at your disposal.
+Chiles anchos, passillas, mulattos and chipotles as well as pumpkin seeds, raisins, cloves, sesame seeds, almonds, tomatillos, oil, and garlic will all be at your disposal.

 Casa Carmelita is a lovely place built with care by Jon, the owner, who is married to Estela, our cooking instructor.
 The rooms are spacious, beds comfortable, plumbing excellent, and the classes fun and informative.
 The price is great for this inclusive vacation and Jon and Estela went out of their way to provide us with everything to make it a great experience.
 We had a delicious breakfast prepared for us every morning on a covered veranda dripping with flowers, then we cooked our own lunch and dinner.
 Afternoons were spent visiting local sites - ancient volcanos, pyramids, the charming town of Tlaxcala with its amazing market and restful zocalo - and we gathered in the evening for wine or margaritas and the delicious dinner Estela had taught us to prepare.
 Jon arranged taxis for our excursions and we felt safe and never worried that we'd be taken advantage of in any way.